fiesta/apidocs/list-management-api.rst

 .. http:delete:: /membership/(string: group_id)/(string: user_id)

     Remove a group membership.

     Requires :ref:`user-auth` with "modify" scope.
 The authenticated user must be a member of the group identified by `group_id`.
+Alternatively, the group must have been created by the current client - in that case, only :ref:`client-auth` is required.

     Responds with status code ``200`` if the membership either didn't exist or was successfully removed.

-    .. note:: A trusted client can remove members from a group it created.

 Getting Group/User Information
 ------------------------------

 .. http:get:: /group/(string: group_id)

-   Retrieve information of a group.
-This call requires :ref:`user-auth` of a member of the group with READ scope.
+   Retrieve information about a group.

-   .. note:: A trusted client can make this call for groups it has created.
+   Requires :ref:`user-auth` with "read" scope.
+The authenticated user must be a member of the group identified by `group_id`.
+Alternatively, the group must have been created by the current client - in that case, only :ref:`client-auth` is required.

    Returns: